Table of Contents

 Health Benefits

-- Anti-inflammatory properties: Contains compounds that may help reduce inflammation in the body.
+- Anti-inflammatory properties: A 2018 study in the Journal of Ethnopharmacology found that grains of paradise contain compounds that reduce inflammation markers in the body.

 Buying Guide: How to Choose the Best Grains